The charnes--cooper transformation and fractional programs with convex polynomials: Introduction

 The organization of this paper is as follows.
-Section \ref{sect::2} introduces the notations and basic definitions used in this paper.
-Section \ref{sect::3} presents the Charnes--Cooper transformation and its related properties.
-In Section \ref{sect::4}, we present the main results of this paper concerning finding the optimal solution to the fractional program under consideration.
-Additionally, an example is constructed to illustrate the strong dual results obtained.
-Finally, conclusions are given in Section \ref{sect::5}.
+Section~\ref{sect::2} introduces the notation and preliminary results used throughout the paper.
+Section~\ref{sect::3} presents the Charnes--Cooper transformation and establishes the relationships among the original fractional problem and its perspective reformulations.
+Section~\ref{sect::4} contains our main results, including the existence of optimal solutions, the Lagrange dual formulation, the proposed SDP relaxation hierarchy, its asymptotic convergence, and the solution extraction result.
+An illustrative example is also provided in this section.
+The SOS-convex special case is discussed in Section~\ref{sos-convex}.
+Finally, Section~\ref{sect::5} concludes the paper.